Part-time Tuition & Fees

 Students who wish to enroll after this deadline will need to submit a Qualifying Events Form to Academic Health Plans and receive approval to be enrolled.

-For details and costs for the University-sponsored health plan go towww.ahpcare.com/philau and review the benefit plan highlights.
+For details and costs for the University-sponsored health plan go to http://philau.myahpcare.com and review the benefit plan highlights.

 A tuition insurance claim may be filed in the event that a student must withdraw from the University due to a serious illness or accident after the published tuition refund deadlines.
 Plan details are available at:www.collegerefund.com/philau/.
 Claim forms for the tuition insurance are available in the Student Accounts Office.

 Students may opt to waive this coverage via WebAdvisor.
 The waiver is good for the academic year and will need to be renewed annually.
-Waivers for the 2013-2014 academic year, including the 2013 summer semesters, may be completed after April 15th.
-Students who waived for the 2012-2013 academic year will need to complete the waiver again after April 15th to waive for the 2013-2014 academic year.
+Waivers for the 2014-2015 academic year, including the 2014 summer semesters, may be completed after April 15th.
+Students who waived for the 2013-2014 academic year will need to complete the waiver again after April 15th to waive for the 2014-2015 academic year.
 Students who opt to waive the tuition insurance coverage will be responsible for billed expenses if they require a medical withdrawal after the published tuition refund dates.
-The annual tuition insurance waiver deadlines are the second Friday in September for the fall semester and the first Friday in February for the spring semester..
+The annual tuition insurance waiver deadlines are the second Friday in September for the fall semester and the first Friday in February for the spring semester.